alexkernphysiker/math_h/README.md

 Then commit your changes.

-This library still can be compiled with c++11 or c++14 compiler but some features will be less optimized and work slower.
+This library still can be compiled with c++11 or c++14 compiler but some features will be absent.

 CMake Options